Color blindness: Sequential colormaps

 A common task for data visualization is to represent a color scale, or sequential colormap, often in the form of a heat map or choropleth.
-Several scales are designed with special consideration for the color blind and are widespread in academia, including Cividis, Viridis and Parula.
+Several scales are designed with special consideration for color blind people and are widespread in academia, including Cividis, Viridis and Parula.
 These comprise a light-to-dark scale superimposed on a yellow-to-blue scale, making them monotonic and perceptually uniform to all forms of color vision.

 Causes

 Color blindness is any deviation of color vision from normal trichromatic color vision (often as defined by the standard observer) that produces a reduced gamut.
 Mechanisms for color blindness are related to the functionality of cone cells, and often to the expression of photopsins, the photopigments that 'catch' photons and thereby convert light into chemical signals.

 Color vision deficiencies can be classified as inherited or acquired.